ethereum/ERCs/ERCS/erc-XXXX.md

 Currently, the communication channel between dapps and wallets is vulnerable to man in the middle attacks.
 Specifically, attackers can intercept RPC requests by injecting JavaScript code in the page, via e.g. an XSS vulnerability or due to a malicious extension.
-Once an RPC request is intercepted, it can be modified in a number of pernicious ways:
+Once an RPC request is intercepted, it can be modified in a number of pernicious ways, including:

 - Editing the calldata in order to siphon funds or otherwise change the transaction outcome
-- Modify the parameters of an EIP-712 request
+- Modifying the parameters of an EIP-712 request
-- Obtain a replayable signature from the wallet
+- Obtaining a replayable signature from the wallet
-- TODO

 Even if the user realizes that requests from the dapp may be tampered with, they have little to no recourse to mitigate the problem.
 Overall, the lack of a chain of trust between the dapp and the wallet hurts the ecosystem as a whole:

 - Users cannot simply trust otherwise honest dapps, and are at risk of losing funds
 - Dapp maintainers are at risk of hurting their reputations if an attacker finds a viable MITM attack

+For these reasons, we recommend that wallets implement the `wallet_signedRequest` RPC method.
+This method provides dapp developers with a way to explicitly ask the wallet to verify the integrity of a payload.
+This is a significant improvement over the status quo, which forces dapps to rely on implicit approaches such as argument bit packing.

 ## Specification